Early Impressions: BATTLEBORN

 In this Crossfader series, our video games staff takes a look at early versions of upcoming releases so that you can know which hype trains to board.

 Though unreleased shooter DRAWN TO DEATH has been widely billed as the closest we’ll ever get to a moving representation of the fever dream sketchings of a middle schooler, that classification may be better suited for BATTLEBORN.
 Gearbox’s upcoming title mashes together the shooter conventions of BORDERLANDS with the format of a MOBA like LEAGUE OF LEGENDS and DOTA without an inkling of inhibition, and it recently began its open beta on consoles ahead of its May release.
 Though I’m far from a fan of either the BORDERLANDS dev’s earlier work or the entire MOBA genre, I decided to give the beta a spin for educational purposes.
+Despite the similarity to the MOBO games like LEAGUE OF LEGENDS (LOL), obviously it may not be as popular as there won’t be L9 – the famous professional team who played, and trolled, for so long.
+I would think they definitely increased the popularity of LOL, so without an equivalent, BATTLEBORN may struggle to reach those heights.
+LOL became a very popular game in the gaming world, as the League of Legends player count was higher than many other games at the time.
 For those of you who will be wanting to practice without your account taking a shun or wanting an account that has been leveled for you, there won’t be any services like these lol accounts that people purchase and use for this game, maybe not ever.

 BATTLEBORN’s beta is a fairly representative experience of the final product.
 Over 20 playable heroes can be used in both a pair of cooperative story missions as well as a pair of competitive multiplayer scenarios.
 What became immediately apparent is that BATTLEBORN is the carbon copy of BORDERLANDS, rather with a focus on PVP over PVE.
 The same cartoonish art style, sophomoric humor, and inflated progression system from that earlier franchise are applied to 40-minute play sessions in place of 40-hour campaigns.
 On paper, it’s a perfect system that is sure to leave any audience satisfied; BORDERLANDS fans will get to enjoy a more varied experience than that offered in that previous franchise, while any self-respecting human being will only have to suffer the impact of Gearbox’s “wit” for a fraction of the time.Yet after playing the game, I wonder if BATTLEBORN will truly appeal to anybody.